 At Stanford Junior and Infant School we aim to use sport as a means to build character, embed values of fairness and respect, and give all children the opportunities they need to be fit and healthy.

+As a school we have been allocated approximately £18000 for the academic year 2017/18 to spend on enhancing our provision of physical education (PE) and sport.
 The Sports Premium Grant is additional funding from the Government to improve provision of physical education and sport in primary schools.
 It is also for improving the health and wellbeing of primary pupils.
 The funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport.
 How each school’s allocation is spent is their own decision.

 We will continue to use the sports funding to improve the confidence and ability of our pupils in their sporting endeavours.
 As a school we will continue to use this money to help our pupils experience as wide a range of sports and physical activities as possible, whilst improving the knowledge and experience of our staff in delivering them.